Analysis of Classifier-Free Guidance Weight Schedulers: Dynamic Guidance: Heuristic Schedulers

 \subsection{Findings with heuristic schedulers}

-In summary, we make the following observations: monotonically increasing heuristic schedulers (such as linear and cosine) (a) improve generation performances over static baseline, (b) outperform decreasing guidance schedulers and (b) improve image fidelity (texture, details), diversity (composition, colors, style) and image quality (lighting, gestures).
-We note that this gain is achieved without hyperparameter tuning, model retraining or extra computational cost.
+In summary, we make the following observations: monotonically increasing heuristic schedulers (e.g., linear and cosine) (a) improve generation performances (IS/CS vs. FID) over static baseline on different models; (b) improve image fidelity (texture, details), diversity (composition, style) and quality (lighting, gestures).
+We note that this gain is achieved without hyperparameter tuning, retraining or extra computational cost.

+\textbf{Failure cases.} For the failure cases involving monotonically increasing guidance, we observe that \textit{undershooting} the guidance scale during the initial stages can compromise the structural integrity of the generated outputs.
+This often results in anatomical and geometric errors, such as the appearance of a third leg in humans, a fifth leg in quadruped animals, or incorrect spatial relationships, as illustrated in Figure~\ref{fig:failure_cases}.